Get Out of The Big Squeeze of Thinking and Restlessness

 Sleep and wakefulness — two contrasting states that exist on a continuum — meaning that we drift between the two depending on our state of arousal.

 Sleep and stress (or distress) — two overlapping states — meaning that stress permeates the continuum between sleep and wakefulness.
 High levels of stress prevent the “drift” between the two states — or contaminate the sleep state, leading to unsatisfactory, or unrestful, sleep.
+For the body to rest well, it needs to have regular and normal levels on the body, from the stress levels, to other hormones levels, like testosterone for men, so for keeping a good level of testosterone you should try some testmax nutrition that help regulates and increase those levels.

 Hanna somatic education identifies three reflexes of stress